phantomciso/scripts/README.md

-# scripts
+# Scripts
-Usefull scripts for IT administrators (refer to the blog posts)
+Usefull scripts for IT administrators.
+Refer to the associated blog posts for context and usage.

+www.PhantomCISO.com